marialma/covid-19-messaging/what_we_know_en.md

 ## Can asymptomatic people transmit the disease?
-To the best of our knowledge, the answer is yes, asymptomatic people can transmit it, **however**, it requires close contact.
-By close contact, I mean sharing-utensils-and-cups, spending lots of time together kind of close contact.
+To the best of our knowledge, the answer is yes, asymptomatic people can transmit it.
+In general, this requires close contact.

 Early on in the epidemic, there appeared to be [a case where one person had asymptomatically transmitted the disease](https://www.nejm.org/doi/full/10.1056/NEJMc2001468) to coworkers abroad.
 However, it turns out that [the original authors of the paper had not interviewed the first case](https://www.jwatch.org/na50871/2020/02/07/clarification-asymptomatic-2019-ncov-transmission-germany) about what symptoms she had.
 She *was* symptomatic, with a light fever.

 However, there was at least one case in China of [an a/presymptomatic patient transmitting disease](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2820%2930154-9/fulltext) to their family.
 The a/presymptomatic patient later went on develop the disease as well.

-Basically, getting on public transit with an asymptomatically/presymptomatically infected patient most probably isn't going to give you the disease unless you make out with them or lick their face or something
+This ties a little bit into the next point: Recently, a case study was published in which [an asymptomatic patient infected 10 others in a restaurant](https://wwwnc.cdc.gov/eid/article/26/7/20-0764_article) - however, the only people they had infected were in the direct line of the restaurant's wall AC unit.
+This strongly suggests droplet based transmission, as the AC blew infectious droplets to other people.
+Had it been airborne, we would have expected many others in the restaurant to have gotten sick.

 ## How do you get it?
 How easily transmissible is it?